richeney/terraform-governance/README.md

 The azurem_management_group resource type supports arrays of subscription IDs, but there is an [open Terraform bug](https://github.com/terraform-providers/terraform-provider-azurerm/issues/3450) as `terraform destroy` will generate an error.
 The subscriptions may be moved under management groups in the portal.

 Alternatively, the mg.tf can be updated to automatically place subscription.
 (Example GUIDS or first class expressions are shown in comments.)
-If using `terraform destroy` then first move the subscriptions back up to the Root Tenant Group (using the portal or CLI commands) and then comment out the
+Before using `terraform destroy` then first move the subscriptions back up to the Root Tenant Group (using the portal), comment out the subscription(s) in the mg.tf file and then run `terraform refresh`.
+The `terraform destroy` will then work successfully.

 ## Planned